 Going forward, I plan on monitoring my credit card transactions a little more closely.
 Hopefully, this will be the only time this happens, otherwise I may have to get a new credit card.

 Check out Mint.com and get a good credit card.

 Mint.com was doing its job – they alerted me to a “fee” which got my attention, and turned out to be a fraudulent charge.
 I probably would have noticed it anyway, but it may have been a couple weeks later when the statement came.
 I highly recommend Mint.com to help keep track of your accounts and other financial information – it can save you time and money.

 I also recommend getting a good credit card.
 Credit cards can offer cash back and other rewards, but more importantly, they offer consumer protections.
 I wouldn’t have been responsible for any of the charges made on the card, since I never lost physical possession of the card and I reported the theft immediately.
 However, that may not be the case with a stolen debit card number, because the thieves can immediately drain your account, leaving you without your hard earned cash.
 You may also be on the hook for a larger liability with a debit card vs. a credit card.

 Which credit card is best?
-I use the Chase Freedom® Visa, which currently offers a $100 cash bonus, but there are other great cards depending on your needs: Cash Back Credit Cards, 0% Balance Transfer Credit Cards, Business Credit Cards, Student Credit Cards, Low Interest Credit Cards, Travel Rewards Credit Cards, etc.
+Here are some great cards depending on your needs: Cash Back Credit Cards, 0% Balance Transfer Credit Cards, Business Credit Cards, Student Credit Cards, Low Interest Credit Cards, Travel Rewards Credit Cards, etc.